Decorative arts and design museums

 Kopeckého sady 357/2, 301 00 Plzeň 3

-Being among the largest museum institutions in the Czech Republic, the West Bohemian Museum in Plzeň was established in 1878.
-It opens seven permanent expositions mounted in four Museum’s buildings in Plzeň; additionally, it has a detached building in Rokycany: the Museum of Dr. Bohuslav Horák.
+Being among the largest museum institutions in the Czech Republic, the West Bohemian Museum in Pilsen was established in 1878.
+It houses seven permanent exhibitions in four Museum’s buildings in Pilsen; additionally, it has a detached building in Rokycany: the Museum of Dr. Bohuslav Horák.
 The unique Municipal Armoury in Plzeň is the largest conserved one in the Czech Republic.
 It was founded by Charles IV, King of Bohemia and Holy Roman Emperor, in 1363.